LEANNA MAE .ORG

 Write your overall birth goals in this section.

 This is something I like having on the first page.
 As soon as I look at your birth plan, I want to be reminded of what your goals are.
-I think this paragraph is a good introduction, at least for me as a doula.
+I think this paragraph is a good introduction.
+Tell us what is most important to you.

 What are you looking forward to the most?
 What are you most excited about?